-Widgets provide easy access to frequently used tasks or content and are useful when users are engaged in other activities or unable to provide precise control for their watch.
+Widgets provide easy access to frequently used tasks or content and are useful when users are engaged in other activities or unable to provide precise control of their watch.
 Users can access any app’s key features without launching the app.

 - Design widgets to fit on one page